Woman buying pot from NYC deli maced, dragged by hair, kicked in head by cashier who mistook her for trans

 “Why were you so comfortable putting your hands on me?
 I wasn’t being aggressive.
 I didn’t have any weapon.
 I was a customer.”

-The worker has been fired, but the store, on Henderson Ave. near Campbell Ave., has not cooperated in helping to identify him, police said.
+The worker has been fired, but the store, on Henderson Avenue near Campbell Avenue, has not cooperated in helping to identify him, police said.

 Brown said cops dropped the ball by failing to release the video to the media, as they often do when it is trying to identify and locate a suspect, and by conducting just one cursory phone interview with the victim.
 The Hate Crime Task Force is involved in the case, police said, but Brown noted that no investigator from that unit has contacted Adams.